zzz0906/LeetCode/README.md

 We use (i,j) -> (j,k-i-1) to represent the evolution.

 Also we use loop int the outside of the matrix unitl the inside.

+## 49. Group Anagrams

+In this problem, we hope to classify the same words combinations into the same gropus.

+I map to the same string into the same index.
+I shall use Trie.

+I search in the Internet and find a genius datastructure——unordered_map.

+We can use bucket to compute the number of each char.
+And use this bucket a1b2c3 as the key and a list as the value.
+Accept!